 - Dash each salt and pepper

-- Remove crusts from bread and cut into 1-in. cubes; divide between two greased 13-in. x 9-in. baking dishes.
+- Remove crusts from bread and cut into 1-in. cubes; divide between two greased 13x9-in. baking dishes.
 In a large skillet, cook bacon over medium heat until crisp.
 Remove to paper towels to drain.
 Layer casseroles with zucchini, mushrooms, bacon and cheeses.

 - In a large bowl, whisk the eggs, milk, cream, mustard, Worcestershire sauce, onion powder, salt and pepper.
 Pour over top.
 Cover and refrigerate overnight.

 - Remove from the refrigerator 30 minutes before baking.
-Bake, uncovered, at 350° for 30-40 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350° for 30-40 minutes or until a knife inserted in the center comes out clean.
 Let stand for 5 minutes before serving.
-Yield: 2 casseroles (8 servings each).